 - Lots of tabs and loops

-- Feels small for professional fishermen with lots of equipment
+- Feels small for professional fisher with lots of equipment

 - Neck pad is a bit scratchy